-So, to summarize this series–in general, since these terms carry the specific meanings given to them in the contracts you sign:
+To summarize this 4-part series–in general, since these terms carry the specific meanings given to them in the contracts you sign:

-An NDA is usually a mini-agreement addressing only the keeping of secrets, is intended for a short period of time, while you figure out if you want to do a deal together and for a relevant time thereafter even if you don’t do the deal.
+An NDA is usually a mini-agreement addressing only the keeping of secrets, while you figure out if you want to do a deal together and for a relevant time thereafter even if you don’t do the deal.

 Non-Solicit means “don’t steal our people, and don’t steal our clients.”

 Non-Compete Agreements are practically unenforceable in the United States, especially for freelancers or independent contractors, but they are intended to keep people from being trained at the expense of one employer and then taking their skills to the competition.